Codecademy/docs/content/php/concepts/math-functions/terms/is-nan/is-nan.md

 ---
-Title: 'is-nan'
+Title: 'is-nan()'
-Description: 'Finds whether a value is not a number.'
+Description: 'Checks whether a value is not a number.'
 Subjects:
   - 'Computer Science'
   - 'Web Design'